Transformers learn to implement preconditioned gradient descent for in-context learning: Proofs for the multi-layer case

 We will prove this by induction.
 When $i=0$, this clearly holds by definition.
 Suppose that \eqref{e:t:UX} holds for some $i$.
 Then

-where the second equality uses the inductive hypothesis, and the fact that $A_i = a_i \Sigma^{-1}$, so that $\US^{\top} A_i \US = A_i$, and the fact that $B_i = b_i I$, from the definition of $\S$ and our assumption that $(A,B)\in \S$.
+where the second equality uses the inductive hypothesis, and the fact that $A_i = a_i \Sigma^{-1}$, so that $\US^T A_i \US = A_i$, and the fact that $B_i = b_i I$, from the definition of $\S$ and our assumption that $(A,B)\in \S$.
 This concludes the proof of \eqref{e:t:UX}.

 We now present the second main result of this step.
-Let $\US^{-1} := \Sigma^{1/2} U^{\top} \Sigma^{-1/2}$, so that it satisfies $\US \US^{-1}= \US^{-1} \US = I$.
+Let $\US^{-1} := \Sigma^{1/2} U^T \Sigma^{-1/2}$, so that it satisfies $\US \US^{-1}= \US^{-1} \US = I$.
 For all $i$,

 To reduce notation, we will not write $\at{\cdot}{t=0}$ explicitly in the subsequent proof.
-We first write down the dynamics for the right-hand-side term of \eqref{e:t:key_induction}: From the dynamics on $X_i$ in \eqref{e:t:XY_dynamics}, for any $\ell \leq j$, and for any $i \geq j+1$, and for any $C\in \R^{d\times d}$,
+We first write down the dynamics for the right-hand-side term of \eqref{e:t:key_induction}: From \eqref{e:t:XY_dynamics}, for any $\ell \leq j$, and for any $i \geq j+1$, and for any $C\in \R^{d\times d}$,

 We are now ready to prove \eqref{e:t:key_induction} using induction.
 For the base case, we verify that for $\ell \leq j$, $\US^{-1} \frac{d}{dt} X_{\ell} \lrp{\US X_0, B_k + tS_j} = 0 = \frac{d}{dt} X_{\ell} \lrp{X_0, B_j + t\US^{-1} S_j \US}$ (see first equation in \eqref{e:t:rmlsdm:2}).
 For index $j+1$, we verify that